 Board of Trustees

 The Board of Trustees, according to the College's Articles of Incorporation filed with the State of Minnesota on December 17, 1866, is responsible for the "perpetual existence" of Carleton College.
-Currently a group of approximately 40 men and women, alumni and non-alumni, it meets as a full Board on campus three times a year.
+Currently a group of approximately 36 men and women, alumni and non-alumni, meet as a full Board on campus three times a year.
 Much of the work of the Board is done by ten standing committees.
 Individual trustees frequently participate in campus activities.
 The Board's principal duties:

 - It "oversees and approves the kind of education offered and makes certain that its quality meets the highest standards possible."
 The Board thus approves major policies and programs of the College.